cockpit-project/cockpit-design/README.md

 cockpit-design
 ==============

-Mockups and graphics for Cockpit
+Mockups and graphics for Cockpit.
+Do Follow the steps given below:

 Install fonts
 =============